mehulagg/gitlab/doc/user/packages/maven_repository/index.md

 ## Use the GitLab endpoint for Maven packages

-To publish and install packages from GitLab, you need a `repository` and `distributionManagement` section in your `pom.xml` file.

-If you're following the steps in this document, add the following information to your `my-project/pom.xml` file.

-Depending on your workflow and the number of Maven packages you have, there are three ways to configure your project to use the GitLab endpoint for Maven packages:
+To use the GitLab endpoint for Maven packages, choose an option:

 - **Project-level**: Use when you have few Maven packages and they are not in the same GitLab group.